StaQ: a Finite Memory Approach to Discrete Action Policy Mirror Descent: Connection to Actor-Critic and PMD baselines

 However, in the discrete action setting, we can sample directly from $\exp\left(\frac{Q_{\tau}^k}{\tau}\right)$---which is the minimizer of the above KL-divergence term---and we do not need an explicit actor network.
-As such StaQ with $M=1$ could be seen as an adaptation of SAC to discrete action spaces.}
+As such StaQ with $M=1$ could be seen as an adaptation of SAC to discrete action spaces.
+Nevertheless, we also consider as a baseline an actor-critic version that updates the actor by attempting to solve Eq.~\ref{eq:sacobj} via gradient descent, resulting in an even closer baseline to SAC.
+We label this baseline \texttt{AC-NoKL (SAC)}.